As an SEO guy I’m always interested in new tools. I got signed up for LSIgraph’s premium account after using the free

 When you get related keyword results, you get another column next to the traffic estimates that gives each keyword an LSI score to show how related it is to your seed word.

-That is to say that the conclusions you’d draw with it are the same as you’d draw with any other keyword tool just by looking at traffic numbers and your understanding of words.
+In many cases the conclusions you’d draw with it are the same as you’d draw with any other keyword tool just by looking at traffic numbers and your understanding of context.

 On a separate pane on the right hand side LSIgraph premium shows you the top search results for your seed word.
 This can be helpful to get an idea of who ranks for that topic in case you want to research them.

-But since you could’ve simply opened another browser tab and done the search yourself for free, I don’t consider this a feature that justifies itself as a paid one either.
+On the other hand, since you could’ve simply opened another browser tab and done the search yourself for free, I don’t consider this a feature that justifies itself as a paid one.

 The last premium feature is being able to save keywords you manually select into a project “folder” that you can access later.
-This is legitimately useful, especially if you’re doing research for different clients and want to save lists for each one.
+This is definitely useful, especially if you’re doing research for different clients and want to save lists for each one.

-You’re using a tool for raw data.
-If the tool isn’t giving you data you can’t easily get elsewhere, the value of that data diminishes.
+As SEOS, we’re using a tool for raw data.
+If the tool isn’t providing data we can’t easily get elsewhere, the value of that data diminishes.

 There’s so much hype surrounding LSIgraph that at first I thought I must be missing something.
 “Obviously there’s more to it and I just haven’t clicked around enough to find it,” I thought.
 Unfortunately I went everywhere you can go when logged in, and this is the extent of it.
-As I continued to use it to mentally get my money’s worth from it, I couldn’t shake the confusion at why everyone was recommending it.
+As I’ve continued using it to mentally get my money’s worth, I can’t help wishing it was more robust.